 GENERAL APPROACH.
 We believe we need to communicate to our dogs what it is we want from them not keep telling off and punishing what we don’t want.
 We do this through training.
 Training is about building a broad vocabulary with which we can easily communicate to our dog with.
 That training needs to be FUN for dog and human alike.
 Invest time in your dog and they will repay you 10x over.

-We believe in leading by example and that true leadership is about education (training), communication, consistency, fairness and creating a bond based on mutual trust – NOT about force and intimidation and the notion of trying to dominate!
+We believe in leading by example and being a great caregiver is about education (training), communication, consistency, fairness and creating a bond based on mutual trust – NOT about force and intimidation and the notion of trying to dominate!
 That’s just bullying!

 It is important we remember that behaviour is communicative – it is communicating an underlying emotional response.
 This might be fear, anxiety, anger, excitement, hunger, pain, boredom, confusion etc. Understanding this is crucial to helping our dogs deal with the issues and emotions that have led to the behaviour the dog is using.
 Our approach is centred around looking at those issues and if need be changing the emotions, so the dog can be helped to change its behaviours.
 This is why we do not believe in using aversive methods – they only judge and punish behaviour and rarely do anything to address the emotional responses that are actually causing the behaviour.